 Let’s assume you have your medical license and DEA from your last job.
 You already have a cell phone and a laptop like most Americans.
 So if you’re opening a small, low-overhead, cash-only practice, with no staff or on-site lab tests as a sole proprietor, you can do it bare bones for less than $3,000.
 Even less than $2000.
 Want to really go bare?
 Skip malpractice insurance and take off $1000+ per year.
 Take another $1000 off if you’re a psychiatrist since the only equipment you need is two chairs and your brain.

 Congrats!
 Now invite me to your open house!

 Want more cutting-edge business strategies?

 Get a copy of my free No B.S.
 Guide to Launching Your Ideal Clinic.

-Pamela Wible, M.D., is a physician entrepreneur and business strategist who founded the Ideal Medical Care Movement.
+Pamela Wible, M.D., is a physician business strategist who founded the Ideal Medical Care Movement.
 She was awarded the 2015 Women Leader in Medicine for her pioneering work in medical care delivery and medical student/physician suicide prevention.
 Photo by GeVe.